New :Karmen takes over Silvr activities

 Non-bank debts and loans

-There are non-bank borrowing solutions that allow you to finance your business in a non-dilutive way.
+Several non-bank borrowing solutions to finance your business in a non-dilutive way:

-It provides financing and guarantees to support the growth of French start-ups: short, medium and long-term loans, leasing, unsecured loans, innovation loans, and sectoral loans.
+BPIFrance, the French public investment bank, offers a range of solutions to support the growth of French businesses: short, medium and long-term loans, unsecured loans, innovation loans and sector loans.

 Personal contributions